Bayesian Variable Selection with the Quasi-Posterior: Introduction

-From a computational perspective, we show that the marginal quasi-likelihood admits a closed-form expression in an important special case, and develop Laplace approximations when this is not available.
-We further identify a broad class of models for which the quasi-log-likelihood is concave, guaranteeing the asymptotic accuracy of the Laplace approximation and enabling stable, scalable optimisation.
-Building on these results, we propose an efficient random-scan Gibbs sampler for exploring the model quasi-posterior, combined with a caching strategy that substantially reduces repeated optimisation and Hessian evaluations.
-Through extensive simulation studies, we show that the quasi-posterior achieves superior finite-sample variable selection performance under a range of model misspecification scenarios, including heavy-tailed regression, inliers, and overdispersed count data.
+To overcome these limitations, we establish the model quasi-posterior as a principled tool for Bayesian variable selection.
+We show that the model quasi-posterior converges asymptotically to the same distribution as the Bayesian posterior for $\gamma$ when the likelihood model is correctly specified.
+To the best of our knowledge this represents the first instance of generalised Bayesian variable selection with asymptotically valid uncertainty quantification.
+From a computational perspective, we show that the marginal quasi-likelihood admits a closed-form expression in linear regression models, and use Laplace approximations in other cases.
+We further identify a broad class of models for which the log quasi-likelihood is concave, guaranteeing the asymptotic accuracy of the Laplace approximation and enabling stable and scalable optimisation.
+Building on these results, we use an efficient random-scan Gibbs sampler for exploring the model quasi-posterior, combined with a caching strategy that substantially reduces repeated optimisation and Hessian evaluations.
+Extensive simulation studies illustrate that the model quasi-posterior achieves superior finite-sample variable selection performance under a range of model misspecification scenarios, including heavy-tailed regression, inliers, and overdispersed count data.
 We further illustrate its practical relevance through applications to real datasets from social science and genomics.

 The remainder of the paper is organised as follows.
 Section~\ref{Sec:QP} introduces the quasi-likelihood and quasi-posterior framework for generalized Bayesian inference.
-Section~\ref{Sec:Inference} formalizes quasi-posterior model selection, defining the model quasi-posterior and the associated quasi-marginal likelihood.
+Section~\ref{Sec:Inference} formalizes quasi-posterior model selection, defining the model quasi-posterior and the associated marginal quasi-likelihood.
 Section~\ref{Sec:Theory} establishes the asymptotic properties of the proposed quasi-posterior methodology.
 Section~\ref{sec:posterior_inference} describes the posterior inference strategy for exploring the model space and performing variable selection.
 Section~\ref{sec:simul_studies} reports simulation studies illustrating the finite-sample advantages of the quasi-posterior under various forms of model misspecification, and Section~\ref{Sec:real_data} presents real-data applications.
 Section ~\ref{Sec:conclusion} concludes the paper with a discussion.
-All methods are implemented in the \textit{R} package \hyperlink{https://github.com/Beniamino92/modelSelectionQP}{\texttt{modelSelectionQP}}, which will be made publicly available on GitHub upon acceptance.
+All methods are implemented in the \textit{R} package \texttt{modelSelectionQP} which will be made publicly available on GitHub upon acceptance.